mozilla/version-control-tools/docs/hgmozilla/firefoxworkflow.rst

 the latest changeset from an integration branch::

    $ hg pull
-   $ hg rebase -d inbound
+   $ hg rebase -d autoland

 If you need to add ``r=`` reviewer attribution to the commit message, do that now::